 Social Care Funding - Direct Payments

-In England, all people needing social care have the option to direct their own support and have access and control of the social care funding available to them following an assessment of their needs.
+In England, all people who need social care funding have the option to direct their own support and have access and control of the social care funding available to them following an assessment of their needs.
 These options include direct payments, personal budgets and individual budgets.

-If you go onto the NHS website and type in Personal Health Budgets, it will lead you to the website below. www.peoplehub.org.uk This website acts as a resouce/information hub and forum for people considering personal health budgets and how they work.
+If you go onto the NHS website and type in Personal Health Budgets, it will lead you to the website www.peoplehub.org.uk This website acts as a resource/information hub and forum for people considering social care funding via personal health budgets and how they work.
+There are case histories on there too that tell of the experiences of others using Social Care Funding and Personal Health Budgets.

 Having a personal health budget enables people to take control of their NHS budget in a number of different ways.
-It explains the difference between social personal care budgets and NHS personal health budgets.
+It explains the difference between social care funding when applied to personal care budgets and NHS personal health budgets.

 What is the difference between a personal health budget, a personal budget, an individual budget and a direct payment?